Frequently Asked Questions

 What materials are required for the application?
-You must submit the following: Application, essay, resume, transcripts from all schools attended, 3 letters of recommendation and $50 application fee (unless you are a current CC student).
+You must submit the following: Application, essay, resume, transcripts from all schools attended and 3 letters of recommendation.

 What happens after I submit my application?
 The admissions committee will begin review of early applications in December, with continual review till the February 1st deadline.
 Applicants will then be invited to campus for an in-person interview which will include both group and individual portions, as well as a teaching demonstration.
 Decisions will be mailed by March 1st, and students are expected to commit by April 1st.

 What about Financial Aid?
 Both need- and merit-based scholarships are available for students.
 You must file the 2019-20 Free Application for Federal Student Aid (FAFSA) by February 15th to be considered for scholarships.
 Please see the Financial Aid Office's website for more information.

 Where are students placed for their student teaching?
 Do I have any input?
 We have strategic partnerships with numerous districts in the Colorado Springs area and work collaboratively with each district to find a good fit for our MAT students.
 MAT students do not get to choose, but we do welcome input such as preferred grade level, skills & interests, military background and/or whether you have children attending school in a particular district.
 You will be in your placement school from the very first day of the academic year, engaged with your cooperating teacher in the co-teach model.